yale-cpsc-223/pset-hello-jack/README.md

 1. The user's name will not be longer than 128 characters

 ## Submission
-Submit this assignment to Gradescope by uploading a `.zip` archive containing (at least) the following files:
+Submit this assignment to Gradescope by uploading (at least) the following files:
 * All C source and header files needed to compile and run your program
 * A `makefile` with a target called `Hello` that creates an executable named `Hello` which, when run, satisfies the requirements above.
 This file may be named either `makefile` or `Makefile`
 * `LOG.md`, which is a text file.
 It must conform to the format specified in section [Log File](#log-file)

+You may zip these files together into an archive, but be careful to zip *the files themselves*, and **not** their enclosing folder.

 ## Log file